SPUR-TECH/Any-And-All/README.md

 - With the JAVASCRIPT I write a small piece of code then console log the result to make sure the result is as I expected before continuing.
 - I then tested the functionality of said code for instance if it's a button then that button must send the correct data and redirect the user to the relevant page.
 - I made sure that if the user is authenticated then the log out will display in the NAVBAR under MY ACCOUNT dropdown and the relevant buttons are shown in the BAG.
-- I made sure that all buttons to delete item and any other buttons are removed if the user is not authenticated and an error message appears if user try's to access forbidden area's.
+- I made sure that all buttons to delete item and any other buttons tah could edit items are removed if the user is not authenticated and an error message appears if user try's to access forbidden area's.
 - I deployed the site early so I could physically check the media queries were coded correctly to have the responsive ability required and the CSS, DATABASE and IMAGES displayed correctly.
 - I then ask friends and family to use the site with no instruction to see from a different perspective and ideas from real people for bug hunting and improvements.
 - Tests were made to ensure the role based user could add, delete or update the PRODUCTS successfully.
 - Tests were also made to ensure the user could add, delete or update their BAG, REVIEWS and WISHLISTS successfully and not access any other REVIEWS and WISHLISTS made by others.
+- Testing the add to bag function  making sure no less than 1 and no more than 99 can be added.
+- I tested to see if emoji's can be added in the reviews and (Yes they can).
 - I tested the responsiveness on all screen sizes.
 - Every page was put through the W3C HTML Validation checker and after working through all that was marked up in the code was where id's were repeating but the id's are needed so no changes were made and all is working correctly.